pavelbohovin/one_qr_app/README.md

 4. Build for production with `flutter build apk` or `flutter build ios`

 When you open the app, tap the upload button to pick any image (such as a QR code) from your device.
 The app will always display the last image you picked, even after closing and reopening.

+## License

+This project is **Open Source** and licensed under the [GNU General Public License v3.0 (GPLv3)](LICENSE).

+You are free to use, modify, and distribute this software under the terms of the GPLv3.